Child Life Clinical Internship Program

 - Minimum experience of 200 hours with typically-developing or well children

 - Applicants must also meet the requirements to be a volunteer at Randall Children’s Hospital, including: an interview and orientation with the volunteer coordinator, background check and proof of immunizations, including up-to-date tuberculosis test.
-Applicants must adhere strictly to volunteer policies, including wearing volunteer photo identification at all times.
+Applicants must adhere strictly to volunteer policies, including wearing Legacy issued photo identification at all times.

 Application packet contents